anoma/juvix-docs/docs/tutorials/learn.juvix.md

 #### Polymorphic tree

-Modify the `Tree` type from [Exercise 5](#exercise-5) to be polymorphic in the element type, and then repeat the previous exercise.
+Modify the `Tree` type to be polymorphic in the element type, and then repeat the previous exercise.

 ??? info "Solution"

-    Only the types need to be changed.
+    The `Tree` type and the `tmap` function need to be made polymorphic in the element types.

     ```juvix extract-module-statements
     module Sol-Tree-Poly;